leannhuang/voice-control-inventory-management/custom-commands/README.md

 1. Follow the guidance [here](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cognitive-services/Speech-Service/quickstart-custom-commands-application.md#go-to-the-speech-studio-for-custom-commands) to import the `smart-stock.json` file

-2. Note down the `region` of the resource you created above for further use
+2. Note down the `region` of the resource you created above and mapping the [name](https://azuretracks.com/2021/04/current-azure-region-names-reference/) for further use

      ![region](../docs/images/region-1.png)